The Criterion Collection, a continuing series of important classic and contemporary films presents Very Happy Alexander.

 This post contributes to “The Animals in Film Blogathon,” and we’ve got a great one – Yves Robert’s Very Happy Alexander (1968)!
 This particularly Gallic film, titled en français (that’s French for “French”) as Alexandre le bienheureux, is a tribute to idleness told through the relationship of the titular farmer and his devoted (yet often impertinent) dog.
 Although the canine character is only ever referred as “dog” throughout the film (“chien” actually; that’s en français for “dog”, which is French for “French”), its four-legged performer is called Kaly, a scrappy little figure that serves as conscience, proxy, and advisor to the movie’s main character.

 Phillipe Noiret plays Alexander Gartempe, an affable bear of a man who works his 120 hectare farm under the omnipresent supervision of his wife, known as La Grande (Françoise Brion), who denies with a snap of her fingers Alexander’s desires to enjoy a game of billiards, play football with the village kids, or take a well deserved nap.
-Alexander finally takes a modest stand against his servitude by bringing into his home a scruffy, black and white dog, something he delayed doing for more than year by leaving the dog in the care of his neighbour and its breeder, Sanguin (Paul Le Person).
+Alexander finally takes a modest stand against his servitude by bringing into his home a scruffy, black and white dog, something he delayed doing for more than a year by leaving the dog in the care of his neighbour and its breeder, Sanguin (Paul Le Person).
 The dog is a welcome source of disorder to the Gartempe farm, proving to be a source of distraction for Alexander and a disruption to La Grande’s careful order.
 His wife says “it’s him or me” but Alexander keeps the dog and chooses to sleep with it in the attic when the animal is too troublesome to La Grande.

 Circumstances for Alexander really change when La Grande and her parents die in a sudden car accident and Alexander is left alone with the farm and his canine compatriot.
 Asked at the funeral what he will do, Alexander smiles and says “nothing,” and that’s precisely what he does, sequestering himself in his bed for 2 months, keeping his material needs in arm’s reach with a Rube Goldberg-esque series of ropes and pulleys, and sending his dog into town to collect groceries (and haggle as required).
 His refusal to work throws the townsfolk into an uproar and his fellow farmers set out to force Alexander from his bed, trying physical force, rational discussion, and blaring music to rouse the resting giant, all too no avail.
 There is something very French in these sequences as the obstinacy of Alexander’s principled laziness plays out something like a labour action.
 It is as if Alexander is striking against the working conditions imposed on all the farmers by tradition and social expectation, and the villagers’ actions are like those of management trying to oust workers from unlawfully occupying their offices.

 Alexander is eventually coaxed out his home when his dog doesn’t return, a plot hatched during a meeting by the dog with the town’s mayor and a collection of concerned citizens.
 This meeting is the hilarious culmination of a series of interactions between the dog and the villagers, where the villagers do not merely discuss the dog as if it were a person attending on behalf of Alexander, but behave as if they were subordinate to the dog and afraid of antagonizing it as an emissary of its master.
-Alexander’s return to the community does not result in a return to work, but rather to his making a public spectacle of his new freedom – fishing, carousing with the school children, playing billiards and swimming with a few farmers converted to his way of living (including The Tall Blond Man with One Black Shoe, Pierre Richard!), and even wearing shorts!
+Alexander’s return to the community does not result in a return to work, but rather to his making a public spectacle of his new freedom – fishing, carousing with the school children, playing billiards and swimming with a few farmers converted to his way of living (including The Tall Blond Man with One Black Shoe, Pierre Richard!).
+Alexander even wearing shorts!
 However Alexander’s most scandalous activity is taking up with Agathe (Marlène Jobert), a lazy shop girl who arrived to town during the funeral, who wanders listlessly around the grocery store where she’s employed, and who finds herself fascinated by this leisurely farmer.
 Their romance is based in play and rest, but Agathe eventually comes to realize that the farm Alexander has let go to seed is worth a fortune.
 And while she prepares for their wedding, Agathe reveals to some of the local women her plan to not just put Alexander to work and revive the farm, but expand its operation to generate even more revenue.

 At the wedding, all of the town turns out happy to see Alexander returning to a conventional lifestyle.
 Only Alexander’s dog is barred from the church, but the animal’s protesting barks cannot be shut out.
 Alexander tries to calm the animal, but when Agathe tells him “it’s him or me” and snaps her fingers like La Grande, Alexandre backs away from the altar and happily goes runaway groom with his little dog, escaping Agathe, Sanguin, and the rest of the town who chase after him.
 Alexander seems to end up as a happy vagabond, liberated by his little dog from the burdens imposed on him by his lovers, his peers, his business, and his community.
 Thank goodness for a man’s best friend.